 Verdict: We’d like to be eating at 4 Charles Prime Rib right now.
 Unfortunately, this small, subterranean West Village spot somehow hasn’t become any easier to get into since it opened in 2016.
 Try to get a seat here.
 We believe in you, and we think you should start your meal with a burger before moving onto creamed spinach and prime rib.

-How To Get In: Reservations are released online 30 days in advance at 9am.
-They don’t save seats for walk-ins, but you can put your name on a waitlist in case of any cancellations.
+How To Get In: Reservations are released online 21 days in advance at 9am.
+They don’t save seats for walk-ins, but you can put your name on a waitlist and hope for cancellations.

 photo credit: Noah Devereaux

 Verdict: Even though it’s always packed, we still think Don Angie doesn’t get the credit it deserves.
 Their Italian menu—with its stuffed flatbread and sesame-sprinkled gnocchi—is very much doing its own thing, and the cocktail list is pretty cool too.
 Try this place at least once.
 You'll appreciate the creativity.